 - registration with the Information Commissioner under the Data Protection Act

-- CCTV guide on the Information Commissioner’s website
+- CCTV checklist on the Information Commissioner’s website

 - CCTV operational requirements manual, for non-technical users wishing to buy a CCTV system that is fit for purpose.

 - UK police requirements for digital CCTV systems